 First things first

 Content marketing differs in outlook from other B2B marketing channels, as it hinges on giving something back to your prospects.
-Channels like email marketing and digital marketing pushes adverts and messages out, asking people who have an interest to express it.
+Channels like email marketing and digital marketing push adverts and messages out, asking people who have an interest to express it.
 In the short run, they may gain a free demonstration or trial, and in the long run, they’ll gain a product or solution.

-Content marketing however, offers something of value in exchange for the expression of interest.
+Content marketing, however, offers something of value in exchange for the expression of interest.
 These objects of value come in the form of an insightful or informative medium; most commonly, this is a blog or downloadable asset (eBook or whitepaper).
 It could also be something a little more varied, such as a video, podcast or info-graphic.
-This content is created with a double intention, to raise an interest in your product or solution, but also to share knowledge and entice discussion in your field.
+This content is created with a double intention, to raise interest in your product or solution, but also to share knowledge and entice discussion in your field.